Epistimio/orion/docs/src/install/database.rst

           name: 'orion_test'
           host: 'mongodb://user:pass@localhost'

-As it will be referenced with detail in :doc:`configuration's documentation </user/configuring>`, the environmental variable definitions precede the ones within files in default locations, and configuration files provided via executable's cli precede environmentals.
+As it will be referenced with detail in configuration's documentation (TODO), the environmental variable definitions precede the ones within files in default locations, and configuration files provided via executable's cli precede environmentals.